automl/neps/docs/reference/declarative_usage.md

 ### Integrating Custom Optimizers
-You can also load your own custom optimizer and change its arguments in `config.yaml`.
+For people who want to write their own optimizer class as a subclass of the base optimizer, you can load your own custom optimizer class and define its arguments in `config.yaml`.

+Note: You can still overwrite arguments via searcher_kwargs of `neps.run` like for the internal searchers.
 === "config.yaml"
     ```yaml
         --8<-- "docs/doc_yamls/loading_own_optimizer.yaml"